Skip to main content

 WiSTEM

 WiSTEM (Women in Science, Technology, Engineering and Mathematics) is an Evanston Township High School (ETHS) student group that is open to all students.
-With the support of our office, Northwestern University mentors focus on ways that everyone can collaborate to facilitate the retention of young women in advanced STEM-coursework.
+The Partnership Office team designed the space in collaboration with ETHS student leaders with support from Northwestern students and faculty to create a unique and dynamic intergenerational learning community.

 WiSTEM meetings provide a platform for community and conversation by fostering a safe, supportive and encouraging environment for students.
 The ETHS student organization has grown from 10 to over 220 participants each year.
-The programming has also expanded from monthly meetings to student panels, guest speakers, shadow days, design challenges, outreach opportunities and special events.
+Programming includes college student panels, guest speakers, shadow days, design challenges, outreach opportunities and special events.

 WiSTEM provides an opportunity for many Northwestern University student organizations and laboratories to engage with young women in the pipeline.
 Partner organizations include: Digital Youth Network, Society of Women Engineers, Graduate Out in STEM, Girls Who Code, and the Baxter Center for Science Education.